riscv-software-src/riscv-perf-model/README.md

 # A debug build
 mkdir debug; cd debug

-# Assumes a build of sparta at /path/to/map/sparta/debug
+# Assumes sparta was installed in the conda environment.
+# If not, use -DSPARTA_SEARCH_DIR=/path/to/sparta/intall
-cmake .. -DCMAKE_BUILD_TYPE=Debug -DSPARTA_SEARCH_DIR=/path/to/map/sparta/debug
+cmake .. -DCMAKE_BUILD_TYPE=Debug

 # Just builds the simulator
 make olympia